chaunceygardiner/weewx-loopdata/docs/upgrading.md

 ## Worth knowing, but nothing to do

+* **6.11.2** — the sample skin ships `loop_data_file = loop-data.txt`
+  where it shipped `../loop-data.txt` before.
+Nothing about your installation changes: `weewx.conf` carries its own copy of the option and that copy has always won, so the old value in `skin.conf` was never read.
+The manual also gains [Where the loop-data file should live](configuration.html#where-the-loop-data-file-should-live), for anyone who would rather keep the file on a memory filesystem outside the web root.
 * **6.11.1** — the sample report no longer prints the loopdata field names under each gauge.
 They read as a template that had failed to render;
   the mapping is now in